 The eviQ team has carefully considered these survey results in conjunction with the increased cost of flights and accommodation, the current increase in flight delays and cancellations, eviQ funding and eviQ administrative resourcing.
 Based on all of this, eviQ reference committee meetings will continue to be held virtually in 2023 with one face-to-face meeting per content area in the second half of the year.
 Reference committee chairs are invited to attend all meetings in person.

 eviQ works with clinical expert groups (eviQ reference committees) to develop and review the treatment protocols and clinical content available on eviQ.

-There are six eviQ reference committee groups that meet face-to-face throughout the year:
+There are seven eviQ reference committee groups that meet face-to-face throughout the year: